AntoineSoetewey/statsandr/content/faq.md

 Thank you for your understanding!

+## 12. Can you write about this specific topic?

+Suggestions about specific topics are always welcome.
+As written in this [post](/blog/track-blog-performance-in-r/#finding-topics), I only write about subjects I am familiar with in order to be as precise and complete as possible.

+So if I am familiar with the topic you suggest and I have some free time, I will definitely write about it.
+However, if I am not an expert in the field, I will let you know and I will try to redirect you to more knowledgeable persons.

-## 12. I have a question that is not mentioned here
+## 13. I have a question that is not mentioned here

 If you still have a question that is not mentioned here you can [contact me](/contact/).